 Whether starting out as a crew member, feeling a bit rusty, wanting to learn something new, or extending your technical skills, being able to put your learning into practice on the water, across a range of boats, with supportive crew and a mentor to guide you on a regular basis, can make all the difference.

-Typically, sail training is focused on group learning where you need to demonstrate a specific level of competence in a controlled situation, after which you are on your own when it comes to putting those skills into practice.
+Typically, boat training is focused on group learning where you need to demonstrate a specific level of competence in a controlled situation, after which you are on your own when it comes to putting those skills into practice.
 The formal qualifications are great to have, and ensure you have the range of knowledge needed at each level, but having a way to practice, test and develop your skills during a regular day on the water is what turns knowledge into expertise.

 The problem is that spending a morning doing parking practice or having individual tuition to hone your race tactics or test your navigation skills can be hard to come by, and expensive on a one-off basis.
 Where it does exist, time and commitments can make it hard to match up with pre-determined timetabling and location.
 And even where you have access to a boat to set your own schedule and line up your own instructor, it can be hard to recruit friends and family who are keen to sail and come with the right skill-sets to be your crew.